Nerajno/pfwtfp-introducing-the-flatiron-programming-process-atl-web-042219-gap/README.md

 3) Name the procedure that fixes the problem
 4) Identify what inputs are needed to create the output
 5) Define the procedure’s implementation
-6) Verify the procedure's output
+6) Translate the procedure description into code
-7) Translate the procedure description into code as defined by the syntax of the language
+7) Verify the procedure's output

 #### Identify the Problem